View your shopping cart.

 *A Southern Review of Books Best Book of January*

-A piercing collection of essays on racial tension in America and the ongoing fight for visibility, change, and lasting hope
+A piercing collection of essays on racial tension in America and the ongoing fight for visibility, change, and lasting hope, from the Viral Clark Atlanta University Commencement Speaker and Georgia Author of the Year

 "There are stories that must be told."